CUT&Tag sequencing: Sensitivity

-CUT&Run-Sequencing or CUT&Tag-Sequencing provide low levels of background signal because of in situ profiling which retains in vivo 3D confirmations of transcription factor-DNA interactions, so antibodies access only exposed surfaces.
+CUT&RUN-sequencing or CUT&Tag-sequencing provide low levels of background signal because of in situ profiling which retains in vivo 3D confirmations of transcription factor-DNA interactions, so antibodies access only exposed surfaces.
 Sensitivity of sequencing depends on the depth of the sequencing run (i.e. the number of mapped sequence tags), the size of the genome and the distribution of the target factor.
 The sequencing depth is directly correlated with cost and negatively correlated with background.
 Therefore, low-background CUT&Tag sequencing is inherently more cost-effective than high-background ChIP-Sequencing.

 Peak calling representation for H3K27me3 targeted sequencing results, comparing CUT&RUN to traditional ChIP.
 Note That CUT&RUN and CUT&Tag appears to deliver improved signal-to-noise ratio than traditional ChIP.
 This advantage translates to lower sequencing costs (and feasibility in single-cells for CUT&Tag).

 Limitations

-The primary limitation of CUT&Tag-seq is the likelihood of over-digestion of DNA due to inappropriate timing of the Magnesium-dependent Tn5 reaction.
+The primary limitation of CUT&Tag is the likelihood of over-digestion of DNA due to inappropriate timing of the Magnesium-dependent Tn5 reaction.
 A similar limitation exists for contemporary ChIP-Seq protocols where enzymatic or sonicated DNA shearing must be optimized.
 As with ChIP-Seq, a good quality antibody targeting the protein of interest is required.
 As with other techniques using Tn5, the library preparation has a strong GC bias and has poor sensitivity in low GC regions or genomes with high variance in GC content.